Transcatheter Aortic Valve Replacement (TAVR)

-A TAVI procedure can be performed through minimal openings that leave all the chest bones intact, as opposed to an open heart procedure where the chest is separated surgically for the valve replacement.
+A TAVR procedure can be executed via small openings that leave all the chest bones intact, contrary to an open heart surgery where the chest is surgically detached for replacing the diseased valve.

-Transcatheter aortic valves are specially designed to be implanted using a long, narrow tube known as a catheter.
+The valves for Transcatheter aortic valve replacement are specifically designed for implantation using a long, narrow tube known as a catheter.
 The catheter can be inserted through one of the routes explained below:

-1. Through the femoral artery (large artery in the groin), called the transfemoral approach, not requiring a surgical incision in the chest, or
+- Through a large artery in the groin, called the transfemoral approach, not requiring a surgical incision in the chest,

-The valve is made of natural tissue from the heart of either a cow or a pig.
-The natural tissue is re-engineered and attached to a flexible expanding mesh frame.
+The valve is composed of natural tissue derived from the heart of either a cow or a pig.
+The natural tissue is re-treated and attached to a flexible expanding mesh frame.
 The balloon expandable transcatheter heart valve is shown in the figure given below:

 The patient needs to: